maxgollaher/startup/README.md

 This update added CSS and Bootstrap styles to the website.

 - [x] **Header, footer, and main content body** - Each page has a header and main content body.
-The main index.html is the only page with a footer because of styling choices.
+The index.html footer is fixed while other pages have the footer at the end of the main div.
 - [x] **Navigation elements** - Each page has a navbar that links to the other pages.
 The add-ascent page is accessed through a button on the profile page.
+Currently, buttons that will require JS to add a climb, login, or register do not link to other pages.
+This will be added when the database is set up.
 - [x] **Responsive to window resizing** - All pages respond to window sizing, formatting the grids correctly.
 The background also responds to the size of the content, filling the whole screen.
 - [x] **Application elements** - Whitespace is utilized to prevent the page from feeling crowded.
 - [x] **Application text content** - Fonts are consistent throughtout the site.